Looking for the best pubs in Killarney? You’ll find plenty of them below!

 In the guide below, you’ll find plenty of old-school style pubs in Killarney, along with one or two newish bars that are well worth dropping in to.

 The best pubs in Killarney, Ireland

-Now, there are more than 50 pubs in Killarney, which is a lot when you consider the population of the town and its surrounds stands at around 15,000 people.
+Picking the best pubs in Killarney wasn’t easy.
+Why?
+Well, there are over 50 of them… which is a lot when you consider the population of the town and its surrounds stands at around 15,000 people.

 The demand is there, though – Killarney town is a haven for tourists who flock to its buzzy streets by the boat-load (there are loads of things to do in Killarney, after all!).

 However, not all bars in Killarney are equal.
 There are a handful of tourist traps to avoid!
 In the guide below, you’ll discover the best of the bunch!